oktonion/stdex/README.md

 # stdex
-C++ 11 standart library implementation with extra features using C++98 only.
+C++ 11 standart library implementation with extra features using C++98 only and POSIX threads.
 Minimum ugly preprocessor macro and no configuration files.
 Q:
 Why not boost?
 A: